Pierre Vial

-Pierre Vial (born 25 December 1942) is an academic medievalist tied to the Jean Moulin University Lyon 3.
-A Nouvelle Droite leader, he is the founder of the far-right, neopagan association Terre et Peuple.
+Pierre Vial (born 25 December 1942) is a French academic and politician.
+A medievalist historian, he taught in the Jean Moulin University Lyon 3.
+A Nouvelle Droite leader, he is the founder of the far-right, neopagan association Terre et Peuple and was a member of the National Front and National Republican Movement parties.

 Biography

 Pierre Vial was born on 25 December 1942.
 He was in his youth a contributor in Cahiers universitaires, the magazine of the Federation of Nationalist Students.

 He co-founded the Nouvelle Droite think tank GRECE in 1968, serving as its secretary general from 1978 to 1984.
 Vial promoted a neopagan stance in the vein of Marc "Saint-Loup" Augier.

 Vial joined the Front National (FN) in 1988.
 The same year, he obtained a teaching position at Jean Moulin University Lyon 3.
 He soon reached the leadership ranks of the FN, serving as a member of the Institute of Formation of the party.
 However, Vial complained in both GRECE and the FN of a lack of focus on the ethnic dimension of identity, and he eventually decided to establish his own movement Terre et Peuple in 1994, launched publicly in 1995.

 In a public declaration delivered at a Terre et Peuple meeting in May 2000, Vial lamented the "ethnic colonization" of France by non-European immigrant communities with a different "biological infrastructure".
 The "true cultural revolution", Vial ventured, was "the ethnic revolution, the revolution of identity".